OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 //  - trigger for an action
 //  - requires an interrupt service routine (ISR) -->

 An interrupt is a signal sent to a microprocessor or microcontroller through hardware or software that is an immediate trigger for a defined action.
 After the microprocessor has received the interrupt signal, it will stop what it is currently doing and will execute a function called the interrupt service routine (ISR).
 Once the ISR completes, the program will go back to executing what it was doing before the interrupt was received.
-When an interrupt is defined, the ISR must also be chosen.
+When an interrupt is defined, both the trigger and the ISR need to be defined.
+For the interrupt trigger, first the source must be selected (in this case selection of the hardware pin to observe), and then the action to actually fire the interrupt.
+The possible trigger actions are:

+* Rising - a change from logical low to logical high
+* Falling - a change from logical high to logical low
+* Both - any change in the signal

-This is a powerful tool since we can use interrupts in our programs to perform an action only when a certain trigger, like a button input changing, is detected, while allowing the rest of the program to behave normally.
+This is a powerful tool since we can use interrupts in our programs to perform an action only when a certain trigger is detected (like a button being pressed), while allowing the rest of the program to behave normally.

 ### Building the Circuit